Image of models and plastic free alternatives

 Hundreds of thousands of us will be heading to festivals this summer.

-Many festivals are making moves to cut down on waste and plastic pollution but going totally waste-free while camping out in a field can be a challenge.
+Many festivals are making moves to cut down on waste and plastic pollution, but going totally waste-free while camping out in a muddy field can be a challenge.

-Our team of hardened festival goers have pulled together a guide on swapping single-use waste for some easy eco-friendly festival bliss.
+That's why our team of hardened festival goers have pulled together this handy guide on swapping single-use plastic for eco-friendly festival bliss.

 photo of festival revellers